virattt/testfirst_ruby/README.md

-testfirst_ruby
+Test-First Ruby
 ==============

-my code for TestFirst Ruby.
-Completed Questions 0-12 and Question 14.
+My solutions for the Test-First Ruby problem sets.
+I worked on questions 0-12 and question 14.

+The questions are located at https://github.com/alexch/learn_ruby